-Don’t get on my case for utopian humanism, but I do believe that we will never be free as long as there is even one unfree man.
+Don’t get on my case for utopian humanism, but I do believe that we will never be free as long as there is a single unfree man.
 We will never overcome our bulimia as long as there is a single man who is starving to death.

-I wrote this intro to let you know where I stand, that I’m not a proponent of the motto: “the worthy people make progress, the unworthy ones go to waste”.
+I wrote this intro to let you know where I stand, namely I’m not a proponent of the motto: “worthy people make progress, the unworthy ones go to waste”.

 Therefore, this is my homage to these unknown and wasted people of this world and I move on (at last, you must be thinking) to telling you the stories of the people that endured and stood out, to the surprise of their teachers.

-A genius that never made it to finish school, because he was not interested in doing do, was Wilhelm Wagner.
+A genius that never made it to finish school, because he had no interest whatsoever in doing do, was Wilhelm Wagner.

 He was the ninth child of a policeman who died six months after he was born.
-It seemed that life destined him for the gutter but he didn’t think so of himself.
+It looked like life destined him for the gutter, but he didn’t share this view.